JdeRobot/bt-studio/docs/_pages/documentation.md

 ##### Delete a project

-1. Click on the create "Create New Project" button at the bottom of the project menu
+On hover over a project in the project menu a red button appears.
+If that project is not currently selected you can delete it.

-2. Write the name in the input field
+This will delete the entirety of the project including the universes for that project.

-3. Press the "Create Project" button
+{% include gallery id="projectlistdelete" caption="Delete a project" %}

 ##### Switch projects